wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Request Interceptors

-The `PowerAuthClientConfiguration` can contain a multiple request interceptor objects, allowing you to adjust all HTTP requests created by SDK, before execution.
+The `PowerAuthClientConfiguration` can contain multiple request interceptor objects, allowing you to adjust all HTTP requests created by SDK, before execution.
 Currently, you can use the following two classes:

 - `BasicHttpAuthenticationRequestInterceptor` to add basic HTTP authentication header to all requests
 - `CustomHeaderRequestInterceptor` to add a custom HTTP header to all requests